RobTillaart/SRF05/README.md

 - **void setSpeedOfSound(float sos)** adjust the speed of sound in meters per second (m/s).
 See table above.
+The function has **no range check** and accepts even negative values.
 - **float getSpeedOfSound()** return set value (m/s)
 - **bool setCorrectionFactor(float factor = 1)** adjust the timing by a few percentage e.g. to adjust clocks.
 Typical values are between 0.95 and 1.05 to correct up to 5%.